hantsy/java-sandbox/README.md

 # Next generation of Java Sandbox

-This is a personal sandbox to experience the last Java language features that introduced in Java 8 and later.
+This is a personal sandbox to keep up with the latest Java language features that introduced in Java 8 and later.